Visiting London: What You Need to Know

 Tips for Travelling to London

-- Pick up an Oyster Card – Paying for London’s Transport with an Oyster Card (or contactless card but watch out for international bank charges) is an easy and cheap way to get around town.
+- Pick up an Oyster Card – Paying for London’s Transport with an Oyster Card (or contactless card/Apple Pay, but watch out for international bank charges) is an easy and cheap way to get around town.

 - The London Pass – Consider buying a London Pass if you’re planning to visit many of the city’s attractions – it’s expensive but will work out as a cost-effective option if you go to more than a few paid attractions.